Canadians' Choice Party

 The Canadians′ Choice Party (CCP) is a minor political party based in Ontario, Canada.
 The party is led by Bahman Yazdanfar.

 History

 The Canadians' Choice Party was founded on August 26, 2011 by Bahman Yazdanfar of Toronto.
 Yazdanfar, who immigrated to Canada from Iran in 1986, ran a small consulting firm for businesses until 2008, when the global economic recession caused him to close.
 After the failure of his business, Yazdanfar began a talk show on YouTube which interviewed subjects ranging from mainstream local figures to political extremists.

-In 2015, in response to public outcry over Your Ward News, a local newspaper delivered to households in The Beaches that was banned by Canada Post for carrying anti-Semitic and racist content, Yazdanfar supported the publication, buying advertising in it and decrying the Ontario government's laying of criminal charges against the publication's publisher and editor for hate speech.
+In 2015, in response to public outcry over Your Ward News, a local newspaper delivered to households in The Beaches that was banned by Canada Post for carrying antisemitic and racist content, Yazdanfar supported the publication, buying advertising in it and decrying the Ontario government's laying of criminal charges against the publication's publisher and editor for hate speech.

 The party failed to win any seats in the 2022 Ontario general election.